 This paid guide takes you through the process of building your own shipping container tiny house.

 Tin Can Cabin is a blog of ideas, plans, and techniques from a guy called Steve that he put together as he built his shipping container cabin in northern Wisconsin.
 For more on the pros and cons of shipping container tiny houses, read his article The Shipping Container Cabin in Perspective.
-How to Build also gives you a more in-depth look at the conversion process.
+How to Build also gives you a more in-depth look at houses made from storage containers.